Shanghai Metro AC18

 The 13A01 (formerly known as AC18) is a class of rolling stock used on Line 13 of Shanghai Metro.
 They are manufactured by CSR Nanjing Puzhen.
 Entered service in 2012.
 A total of 144 cars (24 sets) were built.
 In 2014, AC18 was renamed as 13A01.

 Description

-The AC18s' exterior appearance is featured grey sliver, black and pink.
+The AC18s' exterior appearance is featured grey silver, black and pink.
 The interior layout features electric strip maps, orange LED displays on the gangways and improved lighting system.
 The propulsion systems are provided by Siemens, which the traction systems and motors are also utilized by PM0Gs for Hangzhou Metro, and PM0Ks for Suzhou Metro before.
 The bogies are designed by Siemens and built by CSR Nanjing Puzhen.
 AC18s' seats are mainly orange-painted, with the priority seat in purple.

 Currently, 13A01s are receiving an upgrade for the interior LCD TVs, which allow the TVs show the next station and the terminal station of the service.